s-angelle/nomad-dating-frontend/README.md

 ## How to Access This Project

-This project (backend) has been successfully deployed here:
+This project (frontend) has been successfully deployed here:

 https://the-wander-shop-frontend-v2.vercel.app/